weijunyu/browser-editor/README.md

 Can be packed into 1 single html file and run on a browser for air-gapped environments without easy access to a text editor and doesn't play nice with .js files.

 ## Usage

+### 1 Modes
-- Modes provide syntax highlighting.
+Language modes provide syntax highlighting.

+### 2 Themes
-- 4 Dark and light themes are provided.
+4 Dark and light themes are provided.
 Defaults to `darcula`.

+### 3 Settings
-- To change settings for the editor, open the settings menu and change the JSON object under "Current settings".
+Edit the JSON object under "Current settings".
 Some common settings:

 - indentUnit: how many spaces an indent takes up.
 Also controls the number of spaces added when pressing `tab`.
 Defaults to `2`.
 - lineNumbers: shows or hide line numbers.
 Defaults to `true`.
 - lineWrapping: scroll or wrap for long lines.
 Defaults to `false` (scroll).
 - autoCloseBrackets: add closing brackets automatically.
 Defaults to `false`.
 - matchBrackets: highlights matching brackets.
 Defaults to `true`.

+### 4 Search (regex supported)

+`Ctrl-F / Cmd-F`: Start searching

+`Ctrl-G / Cmd-G`: Find next

+`Shift-Ctrl-G / Shift-Cmd-G`: Find previous

+`Shift-Ctrl-F / Cmd-Option-F`: Replace

+`Shift-Ctrl-R / Shift-Cmd-Option-F`: Replace all

 ## Developing
 ### Project setup